sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 The introduction of noise causes the sample to distance itself from the data distribution.
 Then, when learning to reconstruct the same sample without the noise, the gradient is forced to contain a component that is precisely oriented to the data distribution.
 ![denoise_autoencoder](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/denoise_autoencoder.png)
+> (Figure 25: denoise autoencoder, in a projection of abstract demensions)

 Hidden layer representation (what the encoder has learn by levels of corruption)
 ![hidden_layer_rep_dae](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/hidden_layer_rep_dae.png)
+> (Figure 26: hidden layer mean activation by denoise (corruption rates))

 Each square is one hidden unit visualization of the weight vector between all inputs and the specific hidden unit [13]
 There is a more significant representation as the signal is more corrupt, clear edges of digits are shown at 50% corruption.

 Random Gaussian noise was added to the train set with mean 0 and SD of 256:
 ![adding_noise](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/adding_noise.png )
+> (Figure 27: noise input, the first row is the original image, the second row is the original image histogram, the third row is the image corrupt, the fourth row is the corrupted image histogram and the last row is the image mask)

 When training a new Unet model on the noised data, the mean iou is not improved:
 ```
 mean test IOU:  0.820656430606358
 ```
 ![denoised lc](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/denoised.png)
+> (Figure 28: denoised unet learning curves, train and test model accuracy by epochs (left) model loss by  epochs (right))

 ![noisy large unet v3](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/denoised1.png)
+> (Figure 29: denoised unet model evaluation, in this figure each column belongs to a different group in the data, the first row is the image, the second row is the image truth mask, the third row is the model projection before thresholding the fourth row is the binarization of the projection and the last row is the sample iou)

 ### Batch Normalization
 To increase the stability of a neural network, batch normalization normalizes the output of a previous activation layer by subtracting the batch mean and dividing by the batch standard deviation.